gotoariel/folium-demo/README.md

 ## Environment

-The project was developed under Python 2.7 on Ubuntu 16.04.
+The project was ~~developed under Python 2.7~~ updated to Python 3.7!

 An environment is provided in `environment.yml`.
 Using Conda you can run `conda env create -f environment.yml` to create a virtual environment with all the dependencies for both the Flask app and Jupyter notebook.